 You might rightly wonder if the oil-rich countries have cities featured on our list considering the number of billionaires created due to the oil reserves present.
 However, surprisingly, the billionaires per capita in these countries is pretty low, and only Dubai features on our list.
 Furthermore, the cities with the most billionaires generally also tend to be the cities with the most millionaires.

 The comparison between millionaires and billionaires shows a stark contrast.
 While you can find hundreds of thousands of millionaires in just New York or Tokyo or London, you won’t find more than 79 billionaires in any city, with New York City currently hosting this number.
 We used this statistic as the basis for our ranking of the 25 richest cities in the world with the most billionaires per capita.
 However, simply defining the total billionaires seemed to be inaccurate, as a city with 1 billionaire in a population of 100 will have a higher density of billionaires when compared to a city that has 10 billionaires in 10,000,000.
 Therefore, we divided the total billionaires in each city by the population of each city, determined through each city’s most recent census, to arrive at the figure for billionaire per capita.
 While Singapore, with 21 billionaires and a per capita ratio of 3.89 billionaires per million people would have made the list, we excluded it since it is not strictly a city.
-Let’s take a look at the other richest cities where the top 1 percent live, starting with number 25:
+Let’s take a look at the other richest cities in the world with most billionaires per capita where the top 1 percent live, starting with number 25: